-Analysis of the Poem "Minstrels" by William Wordsworth
+Analysis and Context of the Poem "Minstrels" by William Wordsworth

 'Minstrels' by William Wordsworth (1770-1850)

 To-night beneath my cottage-eaves;